 Jesus said to Judas, “Do you betray the Son of Man with a kiss?”
 Jesus had been shown Judas betraying Him.
 He had warned Judas about it.
 Now He was saying to Judas, 'It's happening now!”

 Jesus was not angry.
 God wants everyone to repent and be saved.
 But we have free will.
 Jesus said it would be more tolerable for Sodom and Gomorrah than for some of the cities of Judea in His day.
 Why?
-Because God suggests that He judges based on the level of revelation that you have.
+Because God word suggests that He judges based on the level of revelation that one has.

 Today we have an even greater revelation that the people of Sodom.
 If we choose nevertheless to act like the people of the world then the principle says that it will be less tolerable for us than for the people of Sodom in the judgement.